nixpulvis/nixpulvis.github.io/_ramblings/2020-03-24-COVID-19-pandemic.md

 - The test is uncomfortable, but isn't so bad [[3]][nose-test]
 - Face masks aren't as effective as they might seem [[4]][face-masks]
   - Healthcare workers are in much greater need than we are [[5]][getusppe]
-  - They are mostly useful if you're coughing or sneezing, in which case you shouldn't be outside anyway
+  - ~~They are mostly useful if you're coughing or sneezing, in which case you shouldn't be outside anyway~~
+  - Guidelines now say to wear a facemask of some kind (I'm using a bandana) whenever you go out
 - It's spread via surface contact, droplets and the air [[6]][transmission]
   - Higher probability of infection from contact with a droplet than loose airborne particles